laisouzalves/Hello-World/README.md

 This is my LinkedIn:
 https://www.linkedin.com/in/laisouzalves/

-As you may see, I'm still working in my github, build new projects and learning about software development.
+As you may see, I'm still working in my github, building new projects and learning about software development.
 Hope you find interesting stuff around here.

 Cheers!